 If a parent or guardian files with the governing authority a written statement by a licensed physician to the effect that the physical condition of the child is such, or medical circumstances relating to the child are such, that immunization is not considered safe, indicating the specific nature and probable duration of the medical condition or circumstances, including, but not limited to, family medical history, for which the physician does not recommend immunization, that child shall be exempt from the immunization requirements.
+Any child with a medical exemption authorized prior to January 1, 2020, shall be allowed continued enrollment until he/she enrolls in the next grade span.
+"Grade span" means (1) from birth through preschool; (2) transitional kindergarten through 6th grade; and (3) grades 7 through 12.
+Commencing July 1, 2021, a student may not be unconditionally admitted or readmitted, or admitted/advance to the seventh grade, unless he/she has been immunized or files a medical exemption that is compliant with a required statewide form.

 Effective January 1, 2016, the California Legislature eliminated the exemption from specified immunization requirements based upon personal beliefs.
 A student who, prior to January 1, 2016, submitted a letter or affidavit on file with his/her school stating beliefs opposed to immunization shall be allowed enrollment until the student enrolls in the next grade span.
-Grade span means (1) from birth to preschool; (2) Kindergarten and grades 1 to 6, inclusive, including transitional kindergarten; and (3) grades 7 to 12 inclusive.
+"Grade span" means (1) from birth through preschool; (2) transitional kindergarten through 6th grade;; and (3) grades 7 through 12.

-Health and Safety Code §§ 120335, 120370; Education Code §§ 48216, 49403.
+Health and Safety Code §§ 120335, 120370; Education Code §§ 48216, 48980(a), 49403.